 |Partners||Principals||Executives in Residence|

 Pierre Chao, Founding Partner, brings over three decades of management consulting, investment banking and policy expertise in the aerospace/defense industry.
 Throughout his career he has been a trusted advisor to senior corporate, government and financial decision makers on key strategic issues - from major investments to mergers and acquisitions to strategic and policy choices.
-As well as being a Managing Partner and co-founder of Renaissance Strategic Advisors, he is also a co-founder and Managing Partner of Enlightenment Capital, a member of the Board of Directors of KeyW Corporation (Nasdaq: KEYW), a member of the Board of Directors of Channel Technologies, and a Senior Associate at the Center for Strategic and International Studies (CSIS).
+As well as being a Managing Partner and co-founder of Renaissance Strategic Advisors, he is also a co-founder and Managing Partner of Enlightenment Capital and a Senior Associate at the Center for Strategic and International Studies (CSIS).

 Prior to co-founding RSAdvisors in 2007, he was a Senior Fellow and Director of Defense-Industrial Initiatives at CSIS, a Washington D.C.-based, non-partisan defense and foreign policy think tank.
 Before joining CSIS in 2003, Pierre was a Managing Director and senior aerospace/defense analyst at Credit Suisse First Boston from 1999-2003, where he was responsible for following the U.S. and global aerospace/defense industry.
 He remained a CSFB independent senior adviser from 2003-2006.
 Prior to joining CSFB, Pierre was the senior aerospace/defense analyst at Morgan Stanley Dean Witter from 1995-1999.
 He served as the senior aerospace/defense industry analyst at Smith Barney during 1994 and as a director at JSA International, a Boston/Paris-based management-consulting firm that focused on the aerospace/defense industry (1986-88, 1990-93).
 Pierre was also a co-founder of JSA Research, an equity research boutique specializing in the aerospace/defense industry.
 Before signing on with JSA, he worked in the New York and London offices of Prudential-Bache Capital Funding as a mergers and acquisitions banker focusing on aerospace/defense (1988-90).